 Note that public functions of the current contract can be used both as an internal and as an external function.
 To use f as an internal function, just use f, if you want to use its external form, use this.f.

-Members
+Members:

-Public (or external) functions also have a special member called selector, which returns the ABI function selector:
+Public (or external) functions have the following members: